-The occurrence or presence of the following will constitute suspension of the scheduled follow-up protocol: Voluntary withdrawal by the participant, or a condition that, in the opinion of the principal investigator, makes it unsafe for the participant to continue.
+The occurrence or presence of the following will constitute suspension of the scheduled follow-up protocol: Voluntary withdrawal by the participant, or a condition that, in the opinion of the principal investigator, makes it unsafe or not feasible for the participant to continue.
 Efforts to return participants to an active status will be made regularly, as appropriate.